User interfaces

 Solution

-The homepage of an online store selling magazines and books, featuring a search bar, a language menu, and categories on the left.
+Online store homepage for magazines and books, showing a search bar, language menu, and categories on the left.

 Challenge